smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 * Added tags.

 = 1.0.5.8 =
-* Better debugging for customers by including WordPress version and Kraken plugin version per request.
+* Better debugging for customers by including WordPress version and Kraken.io plugin version per request.

 = 1.0.5.7 =
 * Added ability to disable automatic optimization of uploads.